cado-security/product-help/docs/cado/discovery-import/aws/aws-ami.md

 ### Faster Acquisition via EBS Direct API

-Cado now supports a faster acquisition method using the **EBS Direct API**, which speeds up the data acquisition process:
+Cado now supports a faster acquisition method using the **EBS Direct API**, which speeds up the data acquisition process.
+As a result, snapshots are no longer copied to regions.
+Unless you have disabled this feature under Settings > Experiments, the EBS Direct API acquisition method is now enabled by default.
+The process for acquiring an EBS volume now follows this pattern:

+1. Import the cross-account EBS volume.
+2. A snapshot of the EC2 volume is created in your target account.
+3. A worker is started within your "Cado Account" that Cado is deployed in.
+4. The worker downloads the snapshot from your other account and processes it.

 ![EBS Direct API](/img/aws-snapshot-ebs.png)